rspective/voucherify.js/README.md

      data-metadata="{'example': true, 'lang': 'eng'}"></div>
 ```

 The widget is fully configurable.
 You can decide which fields are visible and required.
-Moreover, you are able to change standard labels displayed in input fields as placeholders.
+Moreover, you can change the standard labels displayed in the input fields as placeholders.
 Configuration:

 - `data-code-field="BOOLEAN"`
 - `data-code-field-label="Field label"`